freyamade/arena/README.md

 ![Arena Logo](images/logo.png)
 # Arena: A Game of Tanks
-Arena is a 2 - 4 player browser based shoot-em-up, written in JavaScript with a Python backend.
+Arena is a 2 - 4 player browser based shoot-em-up, written in JavaScript with a custom written Python3 server.
 It's fast-paced fun for your local network.

 All you need is a browser and Python3.4 or greater.
 Running your server is easy;
     ```python3 ArenaGUI.py``` will provide you with a GUI

-_We are working on creating a simplistic CLI version_
+A basic CLI version is now available, use ```python3 ArenaGUI.py --help``` for more info.
+_We will be improving this at a later stage_

 # Installation
 Installation is simple: